zionsteiner/studytools/README.md

 ```

 ### Requirements
+If you run this as a Python script and not a release, you'll need to download the dependencies.
-Run the following terminal command to install dependencies:
+Run the following terminal command to install the modules you need:
 ```
 pip install -r requirements.txt
 ```